YUMU1658/LanServerProperties-Server-Forge/README.md

 This mod has one simple but powerful feature:
 *   **Automatic UUID Fix**: When a server is running in offline mode (`online-mode=false`), this mod automatically fetches the genuine UUID for players.
 This prevents inventory loss when players switch between online and offline servers.

 All client-side GUI features from the original mod have been removed.
+This adaptation was largely completed with AI assistance.

 ## Installation